Contents

 Synopsis

-Accidental bruising is common in healthy and active children.
-However, bruises can also be a sign of child abuse and are the most common type of physical injury in abused children.
-An injury can be considered physical abuse if it is defined as nonaccidental and lasts beyond temporary reddening of the skin.
 Differentiating inflicted bruises from those sustained accidentally can be challenging.
-However, a careful evaluation including the distribution, pattern, and history of the skin lesion in the context of the developmental capabilities of the child can help assess whether the injury was intentional.
+However, a careful evaluation including the distribution, pattern, and history of the skin lesion in the context of the developmental capabilities of the child can help assess whether the injury was abusive in nature.

 It is important to note that cultural practices such as cupping and coining lead to ecchymosis formation in distinctive patterns.
 Proper evaluation is necessary because the use of cultural practices does not exclude the potential for child abuse.
 In these cases, significant attention should also be focused on educating the parents to explain the adverse outcomes, discourage future harmful behavior, and suggest alternative forms of treatment.